3 Introspective Journal Prompts to Make Celebrating Yourself a Daily Occurrence

 I opened my Etsy Journaling is Self-Care store on October 31, 2020, and on October 20, 2021, this website was completed and published.

-When the one-year anniversary of my initial Etsy launch came up a few weeks ago, I found the journal that I was writing in during that time.
+When the first anniversary of my initial Etsy launch came up a few weeks ago, I found the journal that I was writing in during that time.
 It was really cool to see the way I felt when I was bringing my business into the world.

 It gave me a clear image of the sense of accomplishment and happiness I experienced after making such a huge dream come true.
 And I loved being able to relive and reiterate those things to myself a year later.

 I used this time to reflect on all the lessons I'd learned during my first year in business, roadblocks, failures, and accomplishments included.